 Freshman year to graduation – the Career Center can help you prepare for your future every step of the way.
 From career assessments to resume and portfolio help to mock interviews, the Career Center staff and career coaches will help you present yourself to employers as a competent individual ready for the professional world.

-Meet with your Career Counselor to discuss your career assessment results, solidify your major, and develop career goals.
-Please note that Career Counselors are able to do phone appointments with online students.
+Take the Focus 2 Career Assessment to evaluate your personality, skills, interests and values and how that affects your major and career path.
+Meet with your Career Coach to discuss your career assessment results, solidify your major, and develop career goals.
+Career Coaches are able to do phone appointments with online students.

 Attend a Resume Writing Workshop to begin working on your resume.

 Begin developing marketable skills, such as time management, customer service, communication, and computer skills.

 Plan a productive summer with a job or volunteer position that will help develop further professional skills to help solidify your career interests.